kaonashi-tyc/zi2zi/README.md

                 --L1_penalty=100
                 --Lconst_penalty=15
 ```
-**schedule** here means in between how many epoches, the learning rate will decay by half.
+**schedule** here means in between how many epochs, the learning rate will decay by half.
 The train command will create **sample,logs,checkpoint** directory under **experiment_dir** if non-existed, where you can check and manage the progress of your training.

 ### Infer and Interpolate
 After the training is done, run the following command to infer the unseen characters: